jaywink/socialhome/docs/contributing.rst

 Streams
 :::::::

+*NOTE!
+See also our* :ref:`roadmap` *for high level plans regarding a streams rewrite.
+This section talks mostly about the current streams.*

 Everything is (supposed to be at least) a stream in Socialhome.
 The main streams are user profiles, followed and the public stream, but basically each single content view is also a stream.
 Opening a reply in an individual window would also create a stream for that reply content.